CoopAtCanvas/canvas-style-guide/README.md

 * Try to avoid chaining selectors `.myselector.another.and-another` but rather create a new specific class.
 * Use .ie conditionals to set IE specific code.
-* Use Modernizr to provide feature classes and overrides.
+* Use Modernizr when necessary to provide feature classes and overrides.

 <a name="responsive"></a>